ericleigh007/MSVSExtensionWalkThrus/ViewportAdornment/Readme.md

-# TextClassifier Using an Editor Item Template
+# ViewportAdornment Using an Editor Item Template
 This subpath is for the ```ViewportAdornment``` sample.
 It adds a square to the upper right-hand corner of the viewport within the editor.

 ## Steps